Magnolia Chicken Timplados Hotshots: 2014–2016: Rebrand to Star Hotshots

-2014–15 season

-2014–15 PBA Philippine Cup: Five-peat hopes ended

 On October 15, 2014, the San Miguel Pure Foods Company, Inc. announced that the team will revert to the Purefoods banner and will be named as the Purefoods Star Hotshots.

 The Hotshots got the services of Don Allado and made his debut on October 26, 2014 against San Miguel.

 On December 8, 2014, the Hotshots received Mick Pennisi for Ronnie Matias and Isaac Holstein after a trade.

 They placed fifth in the final eliminations standings after having a 6–5 record, having a twice-to-beat disadvantage.
 The Hotshots got tied with Meralco and Barangay Ginebra San Miguel but they are the lowest on the quotient system.

 The Hotshots lost to the Bolts in the first phase of the quarterfinals having a twice-to-beat disadvantage.
 They hardly-fought in a cold-game but they struggled until the end game, losing the game with the score off 77–65.
 The loss prevented Purefoods from getting a fifth straight championship and it's also the first time that the Hotshots did not qualify to the semis since the 2012 PBA Commissioner's Cup.